 The Federal Drug Administration (FDA) confirms that statins like Crestor provide a significant treatment option for millions of Americans at risk of heart disease, including coronary artery disease, arrhythmia, cardiomyopathy, and heart failure.

-Research conducted on people taking Crestor have demonstrated that certain people who are prescribed higher doses of this medication may be at greater risk for muscle injury due to Crestor.
+Research conducted on people taking Crestor has demonstrated that certain people who are prescribed higher doses of this medication may be at greater risk for muscle injury due to Crestor.
 The drug’s most recent label recommends that those at higher risk start with a dose of only 5 mg once a day.
 The higher-risk groups include:

 - People including organ transplant patients taking the immune suppressing drug cyclosporine (brand name sandimmune)

 You should not take rosuvastatin if you have liver disease or are pregnant, intend to become pregnant, or if you are breast-feeding.
 Furthermore, make sure that your physician is aware of the following conditions that you may have:

 - History of kidney disease or current kidney problems that can show as shortness of breath or fatigue, muscle pain or weakness, or difficult or painful urinating

 - Liver problems that can show as upper stomach pain, itching, tiredness, nausea, loss of appetite, dark-colored urine, clay-colored stool, and jaundiced or yellowish skin and eyelids

 - Signs of a stroke, which can show as sudden severe headache, slurred speech, problems with vision or balance, or one side of the body feeling suddenly weak or numb